Mru017/Netflix_SQL_Project/README.md

 SELECT * FROM NETFLIX
 WHERE director ILIKE '%Rajiv Chilaka%'
 ```
+Objective: List all content directed by 'Rajiv Chilaka'.

 ### 8. List all TV shows with more than 5 seasons